Durchstarten – Questions and Answers

 How often can I apply for funding?

 Once a year.
-You can find the deadlines on Instagram,Facebook or www.durchstarten.berlin.
+You can find the deadlines on Instagram,www.durchstarten.berlin or in our newsletter.

 How much money can I get per project?